rishit-desai/VoiceWise/README.md

 ## Additional Notes

 - Ensure you have the required versions of python installed.
-Check the `package.json` or `requirements.txt` for version details.
+Check the `requirements.txt` for version details.